BethanyJep/GenAI-TTT/3-create-a-chatbot-lesson.md

 ### **Objectives**:
 1. Understand the basic concepts of chatbots and natural language processing.
-1. Learn how to set up a Python environment for developing a chatbot.
+1. Learn how to develop a chatbot step-by-step.
-1. Build a simple rule-based chatbot using Python libraries.
+1. BExamples and use cases of chatbots in daily life scenario.

 ### **Course Materials**:
 1. **Lesson Text Content**: Generated using Microsoft Copilot prompts.